codess-aus/10-Easy-Steps/README.md

 | [Open Source Guide to Etiquette](https://css-tricks.com/open-source-etiquette-guidebook/) | Kent C. Dodds and Sarah Drasner | 1 | Let's play nice |
 | [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) | @nayafia, @bkeepers, @stephbwills, and @mlinksva | 1 | Really good Why and What Guide of Open Source |

+*P.S.
+Ask yourself who was "Why the Lucky Stiff" ?
+Is he still out there somewhere, building new stuff and scribling his hazy dreams. *

 ## Get into Github

+*If you have decided to start, start here*

 | Description | Author | Step | Comments |
 |------|--------|------------------|----------------|
 | [Hello World](https://guides.github.com/activities/hello-world/) | GitHub Guides | 2 | Everyone starts with Hello World, it's like ABC for Coders |